TjarkG/biosphere-monitor/README.md

 * Command Line Tool: `make -C PC; ./PC/biosphere /dev/ttyUSB0 -r`
 * Microcontroller: `make program -C ./Microcontroller`

+Check your data for Gaps with
+`awk -f Shell/gaps.awk gap=60 Documentation/Sample_Output.csv`
+(gap is the intervall in s, each following argument is a Path to File to be checkt)

 Complete Documentation (in German) can be found in /Documentation/Manual.pdf